Ko Samui: Tourism Period

 National Economic and Social Development Plan, which lasted from 1982 until 1986.
 In 1985, the Tourism Authority of Thailand (TAT) launched the Master Plan for Tourism Development of Ko Samui/Surat Thani.

 In 1989, Samui Airport was constructed, facilitating a spike in mass tourism growth on the island during the 1990s.
-As a result of the increased income from tourism, Thailand's central government began the process of reorganizing local administrative procedures on the island.
+As a result of the increased income from tourism, Thailand's central government began reorganizing local administrative procedures on the island.
 Leases and joint ventures also came to replace direct land sales during this period, especially as the devaluation of the Thai baht and political instability in Indonesia led many to view Ko Samui as an affordable and relatively safe alternative destination.
 DHF outbreaks continued to occur on the island following the 1960 epidemics, with an incidence of nearly 500 cases per 100,000 during one outbreak in 1995, potentially impacting tourism during the period.

 Economic growth has brought not only prosperity but also major changes to the island's environment and culture, including "explosive tensions" between rich and poor residents and crime linked to that or otherwise.

+On 11 April 2015, a car bomb packed inside a pickup truck stolen from the southern border province of Yala, exploded in the underground car park of the Central Festival Samui shopping mall.
+The blast injured seven people, six Thai nationals and a 12-year-old Italian girl, who sustained minor injuries and were quickly treated and discharged.
+Because the vehicle originated from Yala, one of Thailand's southernmost, Muslim-majority provinces affected by the Southern Thailand insurgency, authorities initially suspected a connection to southern militant networks.
+Government and military officials also investigated potential links to domestic political tensions and anti-coup elements.

+On 4 March 2022, Australian cricketer Shane Warne died of a heart attack at the age of 52, while on holiday in Ko Samui.

 Name

 The origin of the name samui is unknown.
 It may come from the Sanskrit-Tamil word สมวย, meaning 'sea weather'.
 Or it may derive from the name of a tree known locally in southern Thailand as ต้นหมุย (full name ต้นสมุย).
 A third possibility is that it originated from early Hainanese traders to Samui.
 In Hainanese Chinese, เซ่าบ่วย means 'first island', 'barrier', or 'gate', or literally 'beautiful beach'.
 As it was their first port of call in Thailand, it became its name and evolved to สมุย.
 Some people believe that the word "samui" derives from the Malay word saboey, or 'safe haven'.
 There is no firm corroboration of any of these theories.
 Ko เกาะ is the Thai word for "island".

+[Note on pronunciation: When English-speaking people read or say it to each other, "Ko" rhymes with "hoe".
+In Thai, เกาะ is always pronounced "ghott".]